History of Mallorca in Timeline

 2011: Evolution Mallorca International Film Festival

-In 2012, the People's Party announced its intention to end preferential treatment for Catalan in the island's schools.
+In 2012, the then-governing People's Party announced its intention to end preferential treatment for Catalan in the island's schools to bring parity to the two languages of the island.

-In May 2015, following an election, the policy to end preferential treatment for catalan was dropped.
+Following a May 2015 election that swept a pro-Catalan party into power, the policy to end preferential treatment for Catalan was dropped.

 September 2019: Discovery of Bronze Age Sword

-In September 2019, archaeologists discovered a 3,200-year-old well-preserved Bronze Age sword on Mallorca Island in Puigpunyent, at the Talaiot megaliths site, indicating it was made during the Talaiotic culture's decline.
+In September 2019, archaeologists discovered a 3,200-year-old Bronze Age sword on Mallorca Island at the Talaiot site in Puigpunyent.
+The sword is expected to be displayed at the Majorca Museum.

 2021: Census population

-As of September 2023, Llorenç Galmés became the president of the Insular Council of Mallorca.
+As of September 2023, Llorenç Galmés (PP) serves as president of the Insular Council.